Marwanmhks/UVC_Disinfecting_Robot/README.md

 It will launch the map server to save the map files (map1.pgm and the yaml file), the navigation stack - (acml.launch, move_base.launch), the cmd_vel mux and RViz.

 ##Voila

+## Future Improvements

+* Addition of imu for a more accurate position by sensor fusion.
+* Implementation of the continous move base goal script, by adding the BFS script to publish move base sequence goals to move_base_msg/seq.
+* Using a slightly lighter slam algorithm such as gmapping by using a 2D Lidar for more accurate mapping.

 ## Authors